-- The DSL has overall responsibility for online safeguarding within the school, but will liaise as necessary with other members of staff, for example IT technicians, curriculum leads, etc. as necessary. - The DSL will respond to online safety concerns reported in line with our child protection and other associated policies such as anti-bullying and behaviour. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - St. Margaret's-at-Cliffe Primary School uses a wide range of technology.
-This includes (computers, laptops, tablets and other digital devices, the internet, learning platforms and email systems.) - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - St. Margaret's-at-Cliffe Primary School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras, wearable technology and any other electronic devices with imaging and/or sharing capabilities.
+- The DSL has overall responsibility for online safeguarding within the school, but will liaise as necessary with other members of staff, for example IT technicians, curriculum leads, etc. as necessary. - The DSL will respond to online safety concerns reported in line with our child protection and other associated policies such as anti-bullying and behaviour. - Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - St. Mary's CEP (VA) School uses a wide range of technology.
+This includes (computers, laptops, tablets and other digital devices, the internet, learning platforms and email systems.) - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - St. Mary's CEP (VA) School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras, wearable technology and any other electronic devices with imaging and/or sharing capabilities.
 In accordance with KCSIE and EYFS our school has appropriate policies in place that are shared and understood by all members of the community.

-6.2 Appropriate Filtering and Monitoring on school devices and networks
+6.2 Appropriate filtering and monitoring on school devices and networks

-St. Margaret's-at-Cliffe Primary School will do all we reasonably can to limit children's exposure to online harms through school provided devices and networks and in line with the requirements of the Prevent duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place.
+- St. Mary's CEP (VA) School will do all we reasonably can to limit children's exposure to online harms through school provided devices and networks and in line with the requirements of the Prevent duty and KCSIE, we will ensure that appropriate filtering and monitoring systems are in place. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL and technical staff, as appropriate.

-- All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL and technical staff, as appropriate. - o If pupils or staff discover unsuitable sites or material, they are required to inform the School Business Manager immediately making a note of the Site Name and URL. - Our leadership team and relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, St. Margaret's-at-Cliffe Primary School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - St. Margaret's-at-Cliffe Primary School acknowledges that whilst filtering and monitoring is an important part of schools online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our pupils; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected. - o Internet use will be supervised by staff as appropriate to pupils' age and ability. - Pupils will be directed to use age/ability appropriate online resources and tools by staff. - Pupils and adults may have access to systems external to the school control such as mobile phones and other internet enabled devices and technology and where concerns are identified appropriate action will be taken.
+- If pupils or staff discover unsuitable sites or material, they are required to inform the School Business Manager immediately making a note of the Site Name and URL. - Our leadership team and relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - Any access to material believed to be illegal will be reported immediately to the appropriate agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, St. Mary's CEP (VA) School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - St. Mary's CEP (VA) School acknowledges that whilst filtering and monitoring is an important part of schools online safety responsibilities, it is only one part of our approach to online safety and we recognise that we cannot rely on filtering and monitoring alone to safeguard our pupils; effective safeguarding practice, robust policies, appropriate classroom/behaviour management and regular education/training about safe and responsible use is essential and expected. - Internet use will be supervised by staff as appropriate to pupils' age and ability. - Pupils will be directed to use age/ability appropriate online resources and tools by staff. - Pupils and adults may have access to systems external to the school control such as mobile phones and other internet enabled devices and technology and where concerns are identified appropriate action will be taken.